duglikespiano/dugsnotes-astro-by-jamesqquick/src/content/posts/making-a-home-studio.md

 ---
-author: michael-scott
+author: dwight-schrute
-categories: ['latest', 'insights']
+categories: ['studio tips']
 date: 08/10/2021
-featured: true
+featured: false
-image: /images/producer.jpg
+image: /images/studio.jpg
-title: The art of music production
+title: Making a home studio
+url: making-a-home-studio
 ---

 Collaboration is a key component of many creative endeavors, and music production is no exception.
 In fact, collaboration can be essential to the success of a music project, as it allows for the pooling of diverse talents and perspectives to create something truly unique and compelling.